 Be a peacemaker and a diplomat.
-Start by separating the two conflicted parties, then go to each one individually, and hear what they have to say in private, consoling each one.
-Typically, one party decides to leave at this point which fixes the problem immediately.
-Let them go, but make sure to contact them the following day.
+Start by gently separating the two conflicted parties, then go to each one individually, and hear what they have to say in private, consoling each one.
+Typically, at this point, one person may decide to leave the party, which fixes the problem immediately.
+Let the person go, but make sure to follow up the next day to see if they’re ok.
+Show you care.

 If you see two people who you know have a tendency to be overly opinionated and you hear voices being raised, intervene before things get too out of hand.
 Grab one of them and pretend you need help, or say someone was asking for them.
 A little white lie can help to avoid a scene.